matiascr/etiquette/guides/introduction/overview.md

 there are more arguments and options for [`packet`](Etiquette.Spec.html#packet/3) and [`field`](Etiquette.Spec.html#field/3).
-Continue reading the guides to learn how to use the to your advantage.
+Continue reading the guides to learn how to use the multiple available options to your advantage.